Last Updated on June 8, 2023

 Think about it, when you’re looking for something specific by you, the chances you’re conducting your search on your phone are very high.
 This is why ensuring your website is mobile-friendly is important when looking to attract local customers.

 The main things to understand when having a responsive website that is optimized for mobile use is ensuring easy navigation between pages and quick loading times.
 If your website is not set up to support mobile users the best it can consult with our team to see how we can best help you be prepared for all devices a visitor might be on.

 A responsive website is a website that uses dynamic format changes based on the screen size and orientation of the viewer’s device.
 For example, if you view your website on a desktop computer – the page will load to the screen size of the desktop.
 If you view it on a tablet, the same thing.
 To tell if a website is not responsive, load the website on your smartphone or tablet and see if you’re needing to zoom in or are not able to view the content at ease.
 If the website seems to not be consumed easily due to needing to zoom or scroll a lot, chances are that it is not responsive.

 In conclusion, local SEO is a great tool for businesses to increase their visibility in their local market and to be successful online.
 It helps them create content that is tailored to the needs of local customers, increases the chance of appearing in relevant search engine results pages, and drives more organic traffic to their websites.

 Additionally, it helps build relationships with local customers and other businesses in the same industry.
 Tracking your local SEO efforts will also allow you to understand and measure performance and the impact each effort makes on local customers.
 A great tool to asses these efforts would be Google Analytics.

-If you’d like to know how your website is currently performing with SEO, we’re providing a FREE SEO Overview report that will provide insights to have a better understanding.
+Now that we’ve gone over the benefits of local SEO if you’d like to know how your website is currently performing with SEO, we’re providing a FREE SEO Overview report that will provide insights to have a better understanding.